adr-sk/atom_one/README.md

 Cosmos is the interchain network composed of many sovereign zones connected by IBC.

-A zone is a blockchain or set of blockchains that are self governed by a single well-defined governing body or bodies.
+A zone is a blockchain or set of blockchains that are self-governed by a single well-defined governing body or bodies.

-IBC is short for Interchain Blockchain Communication, and includes all protocols that allow blockchains to communicate state or messages with other blockchains.
+IBC is short for Interchain Blockchain Communication, and includes all protocols that allow blockchains to communicate states or messages with other blockchains.

 ICS is short for Interchain Security, and includes all protocols that allow the